REGISTRATIONS HAVE NOW CLOSED AND THIS EVENT IS FULLY BOOKED

 Contact Vicki Skeggs (03) 6251 2339 for reservations.

 With many thanks to our Port Arthur Historic Site colleagues for their very generous offer.

-- Fri 9 November – Australia ICOMOS AGM (early evening), followed by dinner
+- Fri 9 November – Australia ICOMOS AGM (early evening), followed by drinks and dinner

 - Sat 10 November – Cultural Landscape Diversity & Its Implications; 1 day symposium – hosted by the Australia ICOMOS NSC Cultural Landscapes & Cultural Routes (and followed by dinner).
 The NSC-CLCR annual meeting will be held on Saturday 10 November immediately following the Cultural Landscapes Symposium (and before dinner!)